sgong-pdftron/stranger-docs/android/tools/customize-default-tool-style.md

-# Customize Default Tool Style
+# Customize default tool style
-When creating annotation, each annotation creator tool has a default color and presets.
-These default color are defined in styles and can be easily customized by overriding the styles.
+When creating annotations, each annotation creator tool has default color and presets.
+These defaults can be easily customized by overriding the styles.

-## Styles Attributes
+## Styles attributes
 ### annot_color:
 default color when creating annotation